pagkly/Zed/Investopedia4/XCD (Eastern Caribbean Dollar) Definition.md

 In 1976, the currency authority then re-[pegged](https://www.investopedia.com/terms/c/currency-peg.asp) the Eastern Caribbean dollar to the U.S. dollar at a rate of 2.7 XCD to 1 USD.3 The Eastern Caribbean Bank, established in 1983, subsequently took over the issuance of the currency, leaving the U.S. dollar peg in place.4

-The Eastern Caribbean Bank’s mandate covers regulation of [[liquidity]](https://www.investopedia.com/terms/l/liquidity.asp) throughout its member states, as well as the promotion of economic and monetary stability through support of economic development and maintenance of a sound financial structure.
+The Eastern Caribbean Bank’s mandate covers regulation of [[liquidity]](https://www.investopedia.com/terms/l/[[Liquidity|liquidity]].asp) throughout its member states, as well as the promotion of economic and monetary stability through support of economic development and maintenance of a sound [[Financial Structure|financial structure]].
 The bank sees its dollar peg as a primary means to maintain price stability throughout the region and keep [[inflation]](https://www.investopedia.com/terms/i/inflation.asp) in check.

 ## Other Caribbean Currencies